Tutorial: Transform Operations¶

 Next Steps¶

-- Restrict which objects attach where with Tag-Based Filtering
+- Restrict which objects accept which slots with Tag-Based Filtering.

-- Browse all components in the API Reference
+- Browse every component in the API Reference.